HaxeFlixel/flixel-docs/documentation/01_tutorial/07-6-loading-the-tilemap.html.md

 	_map.loadEntities(placeEntities, "entities");
 	```

-	We're simply telling our `_map` object to loop through all of the entities in our 'entities' layer, and call the placeEntities function for each one (which we're about to make now).
+	We're simply telling our `_map` object to loop through all of the entities in our 'entities' layer, and call the `placeEntities()` for each one (which we're about to make now).

 7. Let's make the `placeEntities()` function now.
-When we call loadEntities on our map, it will pass the name of the entity, as well as its Xml data to whatever function we want.
+When we call `loadEntities()` on our map, it will pass the name of the entity, as well as its XML data to whatever function we want.
 In our function, we need to take this information and do something with it.
 It will look like this now:

 	```haxe
 	private function placeEntities(entityName:String, entityData:Xml):Void